 Named after the infamous South Louisiana swamp rat, Nutria performs genre-bending contemporary jazz compositions with an emphasis on collective improvisation.
 The trio's music creatively explores jazz, chamber music, and traditional music of the African diaspora and Eastern Europe, as well as the avant-garde, while staying true to New Orleans jazz and groove traditions.

 "Showing a clear strategic intelligence and inventiveness and a substantial depth of artistic resourcefulness" (No Depression magazine), Nutria has toured throughout the United States playing art centers, jazz clubs and dive bars.
 In 2017, they performed on the Millennium Stage at the John F. Kennedy Center for the Performing Arts in Washington, DC.
 In 2016, they were commissioned by the New Orleans-based Marigny Opera Ballet to compose "Wary Heat," a new ballet that was premiered in February 2017 and reprised in January 2018.

-Nutria was formed in New Orleans in 2014 while its members were graduate students in the renowned jazz studies program at the University of New Orleans and active in different corners of the local music scene.
+Nutria was formed in New Orleans in 2014 as a composition workshop for its members, who were active in different corners of the local music scene.
 Their sound reflects a diversity of influences yet a deep commitment to the jazz idiom.